-The Cheerleading Coach From That Splits Video Was Fired From Another School For The Same Thing
+Coach Who Oversaw Teen Cheerleaders Being Forced Into Splits Is Fired

 "I started crying before I went up there because I got really scared," she said.
 "It was just kind of hard to watch the other teammates go through it and know that I would have to."

 Ally said Williams asked if she was filming and told her not to show the videos to others or post them on social media.
-(Williams did not respond to repeated requests for comment, but told the Denver Post the viral footage had been taken out of context: “You can definitely say that what was in the video could be seen in a different light.
+(Williams did not respond to repeated requests for comment but told the Denver Post the viral footage had been taken out of context: “You can definitely say that what was in the video could be seen in a different light.
 I would love to tell my story, but I can’t say anything else at this time.”)

 On the way home from practice, Ally initially played down the incident, but Kirsten said she was shocked when she saw the footage of her daughter.

-"My daughter to proceeded to show me videos while I was driving," Kirsten said.
+"My daughter proceeded to show me videos while I was driving," Kirsten said.
 "I just started crying.
 I actually almost hit a car and ran off the road.
 I had to pull over and calm down."

 "Why would I not be crying?
 I just saw videos of my daughter and her teammates being tortured and screaming bloody murder like they were being attacked," she added.